gurditsingh/hydeout/_posts/test.md

 ## What is DML Operation

+DML refers to "Data Manipulation Language", a subset of SQL statements which deals with data manipulation.
+A **transaction** is a sequence of one or more SQL statements

 **Data manipulation language (DML) statements** add, change, and delete Oracle Database table data.
 A **transaction** is a sequence of one or more SQL statements that Oracle Database treats as a unit: either all of the statements are performed, or none of them are.